BillECU/Real-Time-GitHub-Repo-Porfolio-/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Fetch Github user api to generate your own Repo porfolio.
+Search and Fetch Github user api to generate a Repo porfolio.

 ## Available Scripts